ericoporto/ags-manual-wiki/Settingupthegame.md

 -   **Custom thought bubble GUI** - Determines which text window GUI is used for displaying thoughts with [Think](Character#think).
--   **Fonts designed for high resolution** - normally, if the player chooses high resolution for their game, then the fonts will be scaled up to match.
-However, if you have drawn your fonts for the high resolution display, use this option to stop them being stretched.
 -   **Write game text Right-to-Left** - in-game text will be written right-to-left, ie. line breaks are worked out from the end of the sentence going backwards, and the last words are displayed first.